Simon of Trent: Veneration

 Simon's cultus was permitted by the Popes for local public liturgical observance (effectively beatification) within the Diocese of Trent.
 In a letter to Benedetto Veterani, Promoter of Faith, Pope Benedict XIV recognised that this was the case, but was careful to distinguish such authorization from canonization.

-As was stated in one publication, "It is simply untrue to say that the Church has canonized little Simon of Trent.
+In 1914 Herbert Thurston wrote in the Jesuit periodical The Month, in "protest against the extraordinary perversity with which so many anti-Semitist journalists — not a few of them, we are sorry to say, Catholics — persist in thinking evil of their Jewish fellow-countrymen": It is simply untrue to say that the Church has canonized little Simon of Trent.
 A decree of beatification was issued by Sixtus V, which took the form simply of a confirmation of cultus and which allowed a Mass to be said locally in honour of the boy martyr.
-Everyone knows that beatification differs from canonization in this, that in the former case the infallibility of the Holy See is not involved, in the latter it is."
+Everyone knows that beatification differs from canonization in this, that in the former case the infallibility of the Holy See is not involved, in the latter it is.

 Following studies on the case, on 28 October 1965 (the same day as the publication of Nostra aetate by Pope Paul VI) archbishop of Trent Alessandro Maria Gottardi abolished the cult of Simon, and the yearly procession with his relics was suppressed.
 Simon of Trent is not in the new Roman Martyrology of 2000, nor on any modern Catholic calendar.
 His relics, removed from their resting place in Saints Peter and Paul church in Trent upon the cult's suppression, were returned there in 2021, together with an exhibit about him curated by the Museo diocesano tridentino.